MatisseBE/vLARA/README.md

 Some entries may seem to be be included twice.
 Once with the expected area and once with that same area, but ending in a "Z" (RSA ID + Z).
 These are (Flight plan) buffer zones (aka FBZ) around the main area and are used for flightplan purposes only.
 You may therefor ignore them.

+However some countries will only publish these FBZ to the NM.
+In this case you can use them to process your areas.
+Note that the vertical bounds in this case may differ from the actual area you are trying to simulate.
+This is precisely because it is a buffer zone.
+You can find more [here](https://www.eurocontrol.int/sites/default/files/2020-07/eurocontrol-nm-fpl-req-guidilines-v1.3.pdf)

 For flightsimulation only!

 Made with love ❤, and a lot of cookies 🍪